tengtedliu/tedliu/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Hello, welcome to my site.
+description: Hello, I am a PhD candidate in economics at the University of California, Santa Cruz (UCSC).
 I am passionate about using data insights to help understand and address pressing economic issues such as climate change.
 I am in the job market and available for interviews.
 image_left: true
 images:
 - profile.jpg